NobleChicken97/SmartNavPvt/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for the Smart Navigator project
+about: Suggest a new feature for Smart Navigator
 title: '[FEATURE] '
-labels: ['enhancement', 'needs-discussion']
+labels: ['enhancement']
 assignees: ''
 ---

-## Feature Summary
+## Feature Idea
-A clear and concise description of the feature you'd like to see implemented.
+What feature would you like to see?

-## Problem Statement
-Is your feature request related to a problem?
-Please describe.
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-## Proposed Solution
-Describe the solution you'd like.
-A clear and concise description of what you want to happen.

-## Alternative Solutions
-Describe alternatives you've considered.
-A clear and concise description of any alternative solutions or features you've considered.

-## Use Cases
-Describe specific scenarios where this feature would be useful:
-1. **Student Navigation:** [describe scenario]
-2. **Event Discovery:** [describe scenario]
-3. **Admin Management:** [describe scenario]
+## Why is this useful?
+How would this help Thapar students/visitors?

+## How should it work?
+Describe how you imagine using this feature.

-## Technical Considerations
+## Additional Context
+Any mockups, examples, or extra details?
 **Frontend Impact:**
 - [ ] New UI components needed
 - [ ] Map functionality changes